Home Town: Kennewick, Washington

 Medical School: University of Michigan

-Special Interests: Cardiology, Fellowship, Developmental Disabilities, and Rural Medicine
+Special Interests: Developmental Disabilities and Rural Medicine

 Alan followed a winding tour of “M” states before getting it right and landing in Washington.
 He grew up in Michigan and Missouri, completed undergrad and medical school at the University of Michigan (Go Blue!), and did his residency at the University of Missouri, Columbia.
 Alan then worked for Indian Health Service with the Blackfeet in Montana, which was a marvelous experience.
-If you have not been to where Glacier National Park meets the high plains, it is a must.
+If you have not been where Glacier National Park meets the high plains, it is a must.
 He returned to Fulton, Missouri, for several years to teach at a rural teaching site for the University of Missouri.
 In 1999, his wife asked him, “Why are we living in Missouri?”
 Lacking a good answer, they moved to Tacoma in 2000, drawn by family and by TFM’s mission of training physicians to serve in rural and urban communities in need.
-They have certainly found their home, with great colleagues and residents, meaningful work, an ideal place to raise their now nearly grown family, and endless outdoor opportunities.
+They have certainly found their home, with great colleagues and residents, meaningful work, an ideal place to raise their now grown family, and endless outdoor opportunities.

 Home Town: Westfield, New Jersey

 Medical School: Dartsmouth-Brown Medical School Program

 Special Interests: Evidence Based Medicine (EBM), Health Promotion/Disease Prevention, and TFM Day

 Janelle was raised in New Jersey and has spent most of her life as a fast-talking East Coaster.
 She received her undergraduate degree in biochemistry at Brown University in Providence, RI, and her medical degree from Dartmouth Medical School and Brown University School of Medicine.
 She attended the family medicine residency at the University of California, Davis School of Medicine before completing a primary care health policy fellowship at Georgetown School of Medicine.